 Using technology to protect our trees

-The Quercus castaneifolia at Kew is the pride and joy of the arboretum collection – Kew’s largest tree.
+The Quercus castaneifolia behind the Waterlily House at Kew is the pride and joy of the arboretum collection – Kew’s largest tree.
 The chestnut-leaved oak is also one of Kew’s fastest-growing trees, and in order to keep it in such peak condition the arboretum team chose it as one of the first to receive a pioneering health boost.

 First, the team dealt with compaction of the soil around the tree’s roots.
 The soil at the base of many of Kew’s trees has solidified during many years of admiring visitors walking on it, but the arboretum team brought in a German power tool specially designed to tackle the problem.
 The device, looking a bit like a pneumatic drill, sends a blast of harmless nitrogen gas down into the compacted earth to give everything a good shakeup.
 This creates new routes for water, enabling rainfall to trickle down to the tiny microfilaments at the roots that absorb moisture.